How much are the makelaar fees netherlands buying a home?

 When do you pay a traditional buying agent?

-• You usually pay the traditional buying agent during the transfer through the notary.
+- You usually pay the traditional agent at the notary when the home is transferred.

-• You may owe withdrawal fees if you terminate the assignment without buying a home.
+- You might have to pay if you stop the process without buying a home.

 When do you pay a digital buying agent like homeup?

-• At homeup, you pay a flat rate of €2749 for full counseling.
+- At homeup, you pay a flat rate of €2749 for full support

-• You have no financial risk because there are no withdrawal fees if the sale does not go through.
+- There’s no financial risk because you don’t pay withdrawal fees if the sale doesn’t go through.

 Buy your dream home with homeup as a buying agent